 Students wishing to transfer into Saint Martin’s University should

 eligibility form with the help of their current school’s

-record, we will create a new I-20 for your use at our school.
+create a new I-20 for your use at our school.

 Students wishing to transfer out of Saint Martin’s University to